talla-ui/lib-comp/docs/ref/TableRow_base_widths.md

 # widths

-> The widths of each column in the row.
+> The width of each column in the row.

 <pre class="docgen_signature">widths: (<b>number</b> | <b>string</b> | <b>undefined</b>)[];</pre>